Discord-Robots/Discordjs-v14-Template/README.md

 Components:

 - Example Location of component: "./src/components/(type)/(category)/(command)/(component)"
-- type: button/select menu/ modal
+- type: button/ select menu/ modal
 - category: should match the command category
 - command: folder is named the same as the command name
 - component: file that matches the custom id that you created